The Office of the Tribunal does research on questions of church law and does the research and decision-making regarding marriage annulments.

-There is a $40 filing fee required at the time the Declaration of Invalidity is filed, and the fee for the annulment process is currently $150.00.
+A Lack of Form Case fee is $50.
+All other case types have a fee of $100.
+These are to be paid at the time of submission of a case.
 There are expenses for tribunal employees, postage, phone and other office related expenses.
 Costs not covered by the fee are paid for by parishes practicing United Catholic Stewardship.
 If this fee is a hardship, provisions can be made through the priest you are working with to offset the expenses.

 Only the petitioner and the respondent have the right to review testimony.
 If the petitioner or the respondent wish to view the testimony, they must do so in the Tribunal Office.
 The tribunal personnel are sworn to secrecy and cannot reveal the content of cases.